techpmsap/Leonardo_Cloud_Platform_Powerweek/Exercise_03/Exercise_03.md

 ### <a name="device-onboarding"></a> Device onboarding
-Each device exchange data with a specific protocol (for example: REST in this exercise).
+Each device exchanges data with a specific protocol (for example: REST in this exercise).
 Each device corresponds to 1 unique physical node.
 We need to create physical node that corresponds to a physical device.
 In the following section, it is described how to create a Device for the REST network.

 1. Login to the **IoT Service Cockpit URL** with the credentials provided by the instructor
 	![](images/015.png)